Inedo/inedo-docs/ProGet/administration/retention-rules.md

 ## Dry Run Mode {#dry-run-mode data-title="Dry Run Mode"}

 On the Admin > Advanced Settings page is a **FeedRetentionDryRun** option.
-Setting this option to **True** will prevent any retention rules in ProGet from actually deleting anything.
+Selecting this option will prevent any retention rules in ProGet from actually deleting anything.
 It will still run the rules as normal and log the packages that *would* be deleted if dry run mode was not enabled, but will skip the actual deletion.

 This can be useful to evaluate whether a rule is correct before running it on a live feed.
+To trigger a dry run after setting the **FeedRetentionDryRun** option go to the admin section and select "Scheduled Jobs", you will see a list of scheduled tasks, with a green play button next to them.
+Select the retention rules you want to run and click the play button and you will see logs of which packages would have been affected by the rule.

 Testing and dry run mode are **not** intended to be a substitute for a proper backup plan for your package repository.
 Packages deleted through retention are deleted **permanently**.
 Production environments should perform regular repository backups in case of any accidents.